 Laura: Oh, I love that.
 Oh my gosh.
 All of you listening today, whether you’re a project manager or PMO leader, definitely look into Elizabeth’s program because that’s definitely how I felt when I was inside organizations.
 And frankly it’s the reason I built a lot of the programs that I have at PMO Strategies.
 The normal training out there is great, and definitely helpful.
 And a lot of it is theory, and a lot of it doesn’t fit our personal situation.
 Or it’s a great foundation and then you need to be able to talk to someone and ask the real questions, which is things like, “Okay, well I’m trying this, and it’s not working now what do I do?”
 “Or I’m really hitting a roadblock here.’
 And I bet you, you cover a lot of things around cultural changes, and dealing with different cultures, and personalities, and all of that stuff around your strengths, and stakeholder engagement and all of that.

+Elizabeth: Absolutely.
 I mean we have, we’ve been meeting for about a year now, and the questions are always people related, stakeholder, “How do I get this person to do what they say they’re going to do?
 How am I going to drive accountability?”
 And it’s very rare that someone comes to the group and says tell me about “How to use this particular function in Microsoft project.”
 There’s a YouTube video for that.
 But there’s no YouTube videos telling you how to do the sticky stuff.

 Laura: Yes, exactly.
 Well with that, I just want to say thank you Elizabeth for being here today.
 And thank you for sharing all of this wonderful and important information around what it looks like to be a mentor, how people can be involved in mentoring, and how to find a mentor.
 And all of that leading to your awesome PMO IMPACT Summit topic around finding your confidence and building your confidence so that you can make a greater impact in the world.
 Thank you so much for being here today.
 And I can’t wait to share you as a part of the PMO IMPACT Summit to get your message out there even further.

 Elizabeth: It’s going to be great.
 Thanks very much for having me today.

-Thanks for taking the time to read this article.
+Thanks for taking the time to check out the podcast!

-I welcome your feedback and insights.
-Please leave a comment below.
+I welcome your feedback and insights!